Rahul5758/CarGame/README.md

 # CarGame
-A simple game written in Java
+A simple car game written in Java

 How to play :

   Download and run in some IDE like IntelliJ or Eclipse.